 Guidelines for Selection of TCPL Board Members

-Each November, the Board of Trustees shall submit to Tipp City Board of Education the name of a person it recommends for appointment to the Library Board for the seven-year term beginning the following January.
+Each November, the Board of Trustees shall submit to Tipp City Board of Education the name of a person it recommends for appointment to the Library Board for a four-year term beginning the following January.
 When a mid-term vacancy occurs, the Board of Trustees shall submit a recommendation to the Tipp City Board of Education in a timely manner so that the appointing authority may make an appointment no later than forty-five days after the vacancy occurs.
 The recommendation of the Board will conform with Section 3375.15 of ORC.

 The Recruiting of candidates will be done using the following methods and initiated no later than September of each year: